About Us

 In the Outreach and Education Office, we publish web content, including introductions of the outreach and education activities occurring in each department and reference material for enrich the experience and understanding of astronomical phenomena.
 We also work on producing printed matter, teaching materials, etc. See more

-Astronomical Events Information (currently Japanese only)
+Astronomical Events Information (Japanese only)

 We compile and publish the “Astronomical Events Information” which lists astronomical phenomena every for each month and explains viewing methods.